 We are passionate about having a community that looks out for itself and can be self-supporting.
-Andrew Scott as Minister works with the whole community, particularly children and young people.
+Andrew Scott (03-476 43 80) as Minister works with the whole community, particularly children and young people.
 The church runs after-school programmes, holiday programmes, youth groups, and community dinners.
 There are people in the community who have a great deal to offer and we have recently appointed a Youth Intern to expand our capacity to work in Brockville.
-For more infromation click: http://brockvillechurch.org.nz/community.htm
+For more information click: http://brockvillechurch.org.nz/community.htm

 Founded in 1987 with a couple of inactive periods, the BCST has, since 2008 been active, establishing working teams on five priority areas in 2010.
 These priority areas were (1) Community Services/Building, (2) Leisure and Recreation, (3) Events, (4) Gardening and (5) Beautification/Amenities.
-In the light of the BCDP’s establishment, we are re-assessing these priorities.
-Also we are planning a schedule of events for Puaka-Matariki celebrations of the New Year (M?ori) in June.
-We have just had our 2012 AGM and have 12 Trustees.
-Our new Chairperson is Paulette Boyes.
-Karen Browne is our new Secretary while Tagiilima Feleti and Mary Mathieson are our Co-Treasurers.
-For more information please contact Karen Browne, 4763698.
+In the light of the BCDP’s establishment, we have re-assessed these priorities.
+In the last week-end of April, 2013 we held our Strategic Planning Day and AGM.
+We identified the BCST's purpose: "To grow our village to nurture our residents."

 Brockville Garden Club:

 Founded in 1992 by Walter and Edith Connor and other long-term residents, this club continues to meet on the first Tuesday of every month.
 Initially, meetings were held in the evenings but to improve attendance these were changed to afternoons from 1.30pm.
 For more information, please contact Club President, Dot White, 4764184.

 Brockville Indoor Bowls’ Club: